-Bishop Peak Trail is a 4 mile heavily trafficked out and back trail located near San Luis Obispo, CA that features beautiful wild flowers and is rated as moderate.
+Bishop Peak Trail is a 4 mile heavily trafficked out and back trail located near San Luis Obispo, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash